Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 Making resin keychains actually goes pretty quick in the active parts.
 It’s the drying of the epoxy resin that takes a long time.

 However, we’ll start off the same way by mixing the two parts of epoxy resin.
+You’ll want equal parts of resin.
 How much you need to mix is dependent on how many, how big, and how thick your keychains will be.

 Make sure to be in a well-ventilated area or wear a mask and read all the directions on the particular epoxy resin you are using.